 - Inspect and renovate electric infrastructure.

-- Remove outhouse and Metzger House.
+- Remove outhouse and Metzger House

 - Reconfigure campground layout.

-This compact campground, which was constructed by the county prior to acquisition as a state park, is characterized by a roadless design that requires campers to access it on foot.
-While vehicles are not permitted in the campground, handcarts are available to assist with transportation of camping equipment and other gear.
-As a high percentage of campers are paddlers coming straight from the Suwannee River, needs specific to paddlers may be considered in design elements.
+This campground is characterized by a roadless design that requires walk-in access.
+To preserve this unique camping experience, vehicles are not permitted in the campground, but wagons are available to transport camping equipment for the short walk from the parking lot.
+Also, a high percentage of campers are paddlers coming straight from the Suwannee River.
+The day-use bathroom is a walkable distance from this campground.